 If I won the lottery I would donate it to labs that search for cures for cancer, HIV, diabetes and hypertension.

-p1eacemaker Premium Member 17 days ago
+p1eacemaker Premium Member about 2 months ago

 My vote is for an island for book lovers.